civol/HDLRuby/README.md

 The basis of all the types in HDLRuby is the vector of bits (bitvector) where each bit can have four values: 0, 1, Z and X (for undefined).
 Bit vectors are by default unsigned but can be set to be signed.
 When performing computations between signals of different bitvector type, the shorter signal is extended to the size of the larger one preserving its sign if it is signed.

-While the underlying structure of any HDLRuby type is the bitvector, complex types can be be defined.
+While the underlying structure of any HDLRuby type is the bitvector, complex types can be defined.
 When using such types in computational expressions and assignments they are first implicitly converted to an unsigned bit vector of the same size.

 ## Expressions
 <a name="expressions"></a>